Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Extended phase space thermodynamics in the conformally connected frame: study of (in)equivalence of thermodynamic parameters

 Here, $q=\{g_{ab},\phi\}$ and the expressions of $E_{ab}$, $E_{(\phi)}$ and $\theta^a(q, \delta q)$ are provided as follows:

 Here, we define $P^{abcd}$ as $P^{abcd}=(g^{ac}g^{bd}-g^{ad}g^{bc})/2$.
 We can obtain a general Bianchi-like identity in this case as follows

-The above identity \eqref{BIANCHICON} will help us to obtain off-shell Noether current and potential due to the diffeomorphism invariance.
+The above identity \eqref{BIANCHICON} will help us to obtain off-shell Noether current and potential due to the diffeomorphism invariance (the same identity, which is known as the generalized Bianchi identity or the Noether identity, also helps to obtain off-shell ADT current as well; for instance, see the ref \cite{Hyun:2016dvt}).
 Firstly, we want to obtain the change of the Lagrangian due to the diffeomorphism invariance $x^a\longrightarrow x^a+\xi^a$, which can be obtained by replacing arbitrary variation $\d$ in \eqref{VARCON} by Lie derivative ($\lie$).
 Thus, \eqref{VARCON} yields

 To obtain Eq. \eqref{preno}, we have used $\lie g^{ab}=-(\na^a\xi^b+\na^b\xi^a)$, $\lie L=\xi^a\na_a L$, $\lie\phi=\xi^a\na_a\phi$, $\lie\L=\xi^a\na_a\L$ and so on.
 In \eqref{preno}, we use Bianchi like identity (given in \eqref{BIANCHICON}).
 This makes the RHS of \eqref{preno} a total derivative term and one can show \eqref{preno}, as a whole, can be written as $\na_a J^a=0$, where the conserved off-shell Noether current $J^a$ is given as